amnshrestha/openFace-mac-installation-wiki/Windows-Installation.md

 For CE-CLM landmark detector to work you need to download additional model files, this can be done by executing the `download_models.ps1` PowerShell script.
 For more details on model download see - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Model-download

 # From code
-For Windows this software comes prepackaged with all the necessary binaries and dll's for compilation of the project, you still need to compile it in order to run it.
-You don't need to download anything additional, just open "OpenFace.sln" using Visual Studio 2015 and compile the code.
-The project was built and tested on Visual Studio 2015 (can't guarantee compatibility with other versions, and you would need to find/build the appropriate dll and lib files for them yourself).
+For Windows this software comes prepackaged with most of the necessary binaries and dll's for compilation of the project (with missing ones downloaded through a script, see below).
+You will also need to compile the code it in order to run it.
 Code was tested on Windows 7/8/10 and Windows Server 2008 can't guarantee compatibility with other Windows versions (but in theory it should work).

+### Dependency download

+To download OpenCV binaries you will need to execute the `download_libraries.ps1` PowerShell script (right click on the script and select `Run with PowerShell`)

 ### Model download

 For CE-CLM landmark detector to work you need to download additional model files, this can be done by executing the `download_models.ps1` PowerShell script.
 For more details on model download see - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Model-download

+### Code building

+You don't need to download anything additional besides the models and dependencies listed above, just open "OpenFace.sln" using Visual Studio 2017 and compile the code.
+The project was built and tested on Visual Studio 2017 (can't guarantee compatibility with other versions, and you would need to find/build the appropriate dll and lib files for them yourself).

 ### Release Mode

 NOTE be sure to run the project without debugger attached and in Release mode for speed (if running from Visual Studio).
 To run without debugger attach use CTRL + F5 instead of F5.
 To change from Debug mode to Release mode select Release from drop down menu in the toolbar.
 This can mean the difference between running at 5fps and 60fps on 320x240px videos.

 NOTE 2 make sure the startup project you select is one of the projects in Executables (`FaceLandmarkImg`, `FaceLandmarkVid`, `FaceLandmarkVidMulti`, or `FeatureExtraction`) as other projects (`dlib`, `FaceAnalyser`, `LandmarkDetector`) are libraries and will not work as executables.
 To change the start up project, right click on the project in the Solution Explorer and select *Set as StartUp project*

 ### Architecture

 The software works both on 32 and 64 bit architectures.
 I  found that the x64 version seems to run faster on most machines.
 Furthermore, all the demo scripts assume you compiled the x64 version.
 To change versions go to the top bar and change Win32 to x64 (next to the Debug/Release choice).

 ### Testing